toystar4u/pointer/latest/win64/README.md

-    -X  specify the diplay server IP:port(default: localhost:54321) -U  enable to update the reference postion(dynamic positioning) -l  enable the redirection of STDOUT/STDERR to a file -o  enable to log SSRPOS to a file
-    -r  enable to log raw GPS/RTCM to a file
+    -X  specify the diplay server IP:port(default: localhost:54321) -U  enable to update the reference postion(dynamic positioning) -l  enable the redirection of STDOUT/STDERR to a file -o  enable to log Output(GPGGA/SSRPOS) to a file -r  enable to log raw GPS/RTCM to a file
     -x  enable to log results to TXT files
     -z  enable to log results to MAT files

-v2024.05.03
+v2024.05.08
 ```

 ## Release Log